 You know that you can’t help but photograph your food.
 Many of their dishes are presented beautifully and will surely give you some likes from friends and your stomach.

 9. The Classics

 I know I’ve been talking about all their unique and creative dishes.
-But don’t worry, they still make the classics, whether your favorites are pizza, fries, or BBQ.
+Don’t worry.
+They still make American classics, whether your favorites are pizza, fries, or BBQ.

 Essential Tips for Visiting Bacchanal Buffet

 - Make a reservation to ensure you get a spot.

 - Go during weekdays and off hours to avoid crowds.
 We went at 330 pm for a very early dinner.